JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 The [Azure Governance Visualizer accelerator](https://github.com/Azure/Azure-Governance-Visualizer-Accelerator) provides an easy and fast deployment process that automates the creation and publishing of AzGovViz to an Azure Web Application and provides automation to configuring the pre-requisites for AzGovViz.

 ## Release history

+**Changes** (2024-October-09 / 6.5.5 Patch)

+- New feature "ALZ Policy Assignments Checker" - This new view, will compare the current deployed ALZ hierarchy with the ALZ archetypes definitions and point out the missing policy assignments.
+It will also reference the missing policy assignments' payloads and AzAdvertiser links.
+  - New Parameter `-ALZPolicyAssignmentsChecker` - Execute the ALZPolicyAssignmentsChecker feature
+  - New Parameter `-ALZManagementGroupsIds` - Provide the management group Ids of the deployed ALZ hierarchy.
+Example: -ALZManagementGroupsIds @{
+"root"           = "ALZ"
+"platform"       = "ALZ-platform"
+"connectivity"   = "ALZ-connectivity"
+"identity"       = "ALZ-identity"
+"management"     = "ALZ-management"
+"landing_zones"  = "ALZ-landingzones"
+"corp"           = "ALZ-corp"
+"online"         = "ALZ-online"
+"sandboxes"      = "ALZ-sandboxes"
+"decommissioned" = "ALZ-decommissioned"
+  }

 **Changes** (2024-September-19 / 6.5.4 Patch)